Single node on-prem deployment on Gaudi AI Accelerator¶

 -F "stream=true"

-When dealing with content longer than the maximum input context of the model being used, we can use different summarization strategies such as auto, stuff, truncate, map_reduce, or refine.
-Depending on various factors like the model’s context size and number of input tokens we can select the strategy that best fits.
+When performing summarization with long contexts - content longer than the model’s context limit - different summarization strategies can be used such as auto, stuff, truncate, map_reduce, or refine.
+The best strategy is determined from various factors including model context size limits and number of input tokens.

 curl http://${host_ip}:8888/v1/docsum \